niemaattarian/MD5-Hashing-Algorithm/README.md

 [Overview.md](https://github.com/niemaattarian/Theory-Of-Algorithms/blob/master/Overview.md)

-This decouments details how to run the algorithm, command line arguemnts and tests as specified in the brief, a detailed breakdown of the algorithm including diagrams, the complexity of the algorithm including the complexity of ways to breach the algorithm and relevant references.
+This docoument details how to run the algorithm, command line arguemnts and tests as specified in the brief, a detailed breakdown of the algorithm including diagrams with relevant research, the complexity of the algorithm including the complexity of ways to breach the algorithm and relevant references.

 # References